saify96/reading-notes/401/class15.md

 - The condition in recursion
   - In the recursive program, the solution to the base case is provided and the solution of the bigger problem is expressed in terms of smaller problems.

+- How a particular problem is solved using recursion?
+  - The idea is to represent a problem in terms of one or more smaller problems, and add one or more base conditions that stop the recursion.